jesukoseemani/leo/README.md

 React 18.2 has issues with useEffect calling twice and its recomended by the official docs to oot for other third party libraries.
 Tho i found a kinda working fix but using ref to mount and unmount. if the piece of code is found in my useEffect, this is why.

+tmdb API behaves wanky with the error response.

 ### Recomendation

 - Consider writing the project in typescript for typing which helps with less bugs and better collaboration experience.
 I used **propType** as an alternative.